Benadryl for dogs: Vet’s guide to dosage, uses and side effects

 Mild to moderate environmental allergies

-Benadryl can sometimes help with symptoms of environmental or seasonal allergies, including itchy red skin, hives, and sneezing.
+Benadryl can sometimes help with symptoms of common environmental or seasonal allergies in dogs, including itchy red skin, hives, and sneezing.

 Many dogs with skin allergies require stronger prescription medications that regulate or suppress the immune system to control their symptoms.
 Some may also need antibiotics like Clavamox if they have secondary bacterial skin infections.